Ohio GED Requirements

 What is the GED cost in Ohio?

-In Ohio, the GED exam costs $120 (or $30 per subtest) when you sit for the exam at a brick-and-mortar test facility. please note that in Ohio, first-time test-takers will pay only $40 for the full GED battery.
-The state subsidizes the rest.
+In Ohio, the GED exam costs $144 (or $36 per subtest) when you sit for the exam at a brick-and-mortar test facility.
+Please note that in Ohio, first-time test-takers will pay considerably less as the state offers GED vouchers worth up to $80.

-When taken online, the GED exam costs $144 for the full assessment or $36 per individual subtest.
+When taken online, the GED exam costs $144 as well for the full assessment or $36 per individual subtest, but Ohio offers GED vouchers worth up to $80.
 You should, however, add the $28 that taking four GED Ready tests costs as well, they are $6.99 each) which totals $172.
 Onsego’s My Advantage students receive four GED Ready tests for free.